zwave-js/node-zwave-js/docs/getting-started/integrators.md

 For all other languages, [`@zwave-js/server`](https://github.com/zwave-js/zwave-js-server) hosts Z-Wave JS in a Node.js process and exposes [an API](https://github.com/zwave-js/zwave-js-server#api) via websockets.
 Example applications for this approach can be found here:

--   [HomeAssistant](https://github.com/home-assistant-libs/zwave-js-server-python), client library written in Python
+-   [Home Assistant](https://github.com/home-assistant-libs/zwave-js-server-python), client library written in Python
 -   [ZWaveJS.NET](https://github.com/zwave-js/ZWaveJS.NET), a wrapper/client for the .NET ecosystem

 ## How to support the development